gar-codespace/JMRI-Offline-Terminal-Railroads-of-NY/README.md

-## o2o-JMRI-Layouts
+## JMRI-Offline-Terminal-Railroads-of-NY
-These are the JMRI Operations Pro files that corrospond with the Layouts in o2o-TrainPlayer-Layouts/JMRI Layouts.
+These are the JMRI Operations Pro files that correspond with the Layouts in TP-Offline-Terminal-Railroads-of-NY/JMRI Version repository.
 Source files only.
 None of the JMRI created flies are included.